Thinkful-OpenSource/slacker-news/README.md

 ## Contributing

 Any contributions to the project are welcome.
 Amazing applications are made when people get together and collaborate, sharing all ideas, and putting them into awesome code.
 No idea is too small, and no contribution is unwelcome.
 If you would like to help please fork the project to your account, make your changes, and submit a pull request!
-(If you need help with this process, please ask in the open-source community) For instructions read the section at the bottom of this readme.
+(If you need help with this process, please ask in the open-source community).
+For instructions read the section at the bottom of this readme.

 ##Sections of the project